kubearmor/KubeArmor/contribution/microk8s/README.md

 # MicroK8s Installation

-Instead of self-managed Kubernetes, you can set up MicroK8s.
-For this, please run the following command.
+Instead of self-managed Kubernetes, you can set up MicroK8s by running the following command.

 ```text
 $ cd KubeArmor/contribution/microk8s